 - The technique used for developing WBF.

 According to their structure, WBFs are basically: tightly woven made of long fiber cotton fabric, microporous (laminated or coated) with very small gaps throughout allowing water vapor to escape to the outside but now allowing water to permeate into the fabric from the outside, and finally the third kind is composed of nonporous structure and has been developed as hydrophilic films in which water vapor is absorbed on one side of the film and re-evaporates from the other side whilst preventing liquid water penetration.
-Any other types are just various combinations of these.
+Any other types are just various combinations of two or more of these.

 The main principle behind microporous membranes and coatings is the following: water drops cannot penetrate because the pores are smaller than a raindrop, while perspiration evaporates through because the pores are larger than vapor molecules.
 The diameter of a water vapor molecule is 40x10⁻⁹mm and the diameter of various drop types is much larger as you can see in Table 1.

 Microporous membranes and coatings function well when the size of the pores on the outer surface of the fabric is no bigger than 0.0002-0.0003mm which is equivalent to 2-3μm.
 At the same time, the average pore size in microporous membranes is between 0.0001 and 0.005mm (1-50μm).
 Generally, water vapor transmission depends on the size and thickness of pores as the decrease in pore size and thickness increases the water vapor transmission.